 - 3 each white or sweet potatoes, or combination blanched, small dice

 Heat EVOO in large skillet; add shallots and garlic and cook until translucent.
 Add leek, carrot and fennel and cook for 2 more minutes.
-Add lentils and toss to distribute, then add stock and bring to a simmer.
+Add lentils and toss to distribute, then add water flavored stock and bring to a simmer.

 Meanwhile heat butter in a separate pan and cook until frothy and lightly browned; add prepared potatoes and cook for 3 minutes, until potatoes begin to brown.
 Toss gently to keep them in tact and finish cooking/browning.
 Add cooked, drained lentils and toss to heat together; remove, adjust seasoning, and serve hot.